 You may use any of the existing UU curriculum resources and any of the local Providence resources.
 The total for any materials that you purchase and/or any admittance fees for all attendees and all staff must be less than $16,000.

 The successful applicant will have previous experience providing day camp experiences in multi-age environments.
 The Camp Director will be familiar with and be responsible for implementing any and all Safe Congregations recommendations for children’s programming.
 The Camp Director must be knowledgeable in anti-racism/anti-oppression/multiculturalism and diversity work.
 Preference will be given to professional religious educators.
-Individuals of all backgrounds, races, ethnicities, orientations, preferences, classes, gender, sex, and theological orientation are encouraged to apply.
+All applicants are welcome without regard to race, ethnicity, sexual orientation, gender identity, gender expression, disability, economic status, age (over 25), economic status or national origin.
+We deeply regret the omission of individuals with disabilities in our initial RFP.

-Compensation for the Camp Director includes an honorarium of $750, six nights lodging (one room at a hotel determined by the General Assembly and Conference Services staff near the convention center) and GA registration.
+Compensation for the Camp Director includes an honorarium of $750, six nights lodging (one room at a hotel near the convention center, determined by the General Assembly and Conference Services staff) and GA registration.
 GA registration is also included for up to two additional volunteers.
 All staff will also be fed with the children.

 All applications must include:

-Questions regarding curriculum can be addressed to General Assembly Planning Committee member Gregory Boyd, (717) 877-8522, firstname.lastname@example.org.
+Questions regarding curriculum can be addressed to General Assembly Planning Committee members Gregory Boyd, email@example.com, or Debra Gray Boyd, firstname.lastname@example.org.

 Questions regarding compensation and budget can be addressed to General Assembly Director Janiece Sneegas, (617) 948-4207, email@example.com.